I need legal advice. How can I contact you?

 Sometimes clients ask me why I cannot operate more like solicitors and simply respond to emails raising questions as they come, charging an hourly rate like solicitors do, without having to fit work into fixed price packages.
 There are a number of reasons why work is packaged into fixed price units but they really boil down to the fact that I (like all barristers) am a single individual practitioner, whereas a firm of solicitors is an organisation.
 An organisation, charging an hourly rate, can agree always to be available to respond to your emails because it can arrange matters so that if the particular individual solicitor you normally deal with is unavailable for any reason (which could be because they are on holiday, training, unwell, or perhaps having to concentrate on some urgent matter for another client) then some other solicitor in the organisation can respond to your email.
 But if I am unavailable then I am unavailable - like all barristers I do all my work personally and if I am unavailable the client simply has to wait.
 In cases of great urgency a client could instruct a different barrister if I am unavailable but that would be more expensive because the new barrister would have to read a considerable amount of material to become familiar with the case before they were in a position to deal with the specific matter arising.
 Being able to instruct a different barrister is an important "fail-safe" but it is equally important to arrange matters so that it is a rarity.
 This means that I have to package each piece of work so that I am as sure as I can be of being able to complete that piece of work in a reasonable time, before any predictable unavailability.
 It also means that the client has to be able to marshal their thoughts at each significant stage when it is natural for a further written Advice to be provided, so that the Advice can cover all the questions they wish to ask, and they can refer back to the written Advice when thinking about the matter in the future (rather than relying on being able to fire off an email at any time).
 Ultimately most clients come to realise the benefits of working in this way because whilst it can be satisfying to fire off an email asking any question when it occurs to you and get a prompt response, if you are looking back at past emails for an answer to a question previously asked it may not be easy to find, and even when found it may not be as definite as you remember it.
 Email, like all conversational media, relies heavily on context but a context which may not be explicit and has to be gathered from what led up to it (which may include outside events which set part of the context).
 By contrast a more formal written Opinion or Advice, as well as answering any specific questions posed, will give a overall view and context which is likely to still be useful for reference for the client in the weeks ahead.
 In fact Opinions and Advices are also an efficient resource for me to quickly refresh my memory of the case (when there is a sizeable time gap between doing one piece of work and another) but this only works precisely because all significant advice given is in formal written Opinions and Advices rather being scattered between a limited number of formal Opinions/Advices and a greater number of emails.

 If civil legal proceedings (court or tribunal proceedings) are to be commenced (Stage 3) then at that stage you might need solicitors as well as a barrister.
-As explained below it depends partly on you - whether you can carry out certain administrative work and "fit in" with the way barristers work, and partly on they type of case including the area of law involved and, in particular, the number of potentially relevant documents.
+As explained below it depends partly on you - whether you can carry out certain administrative work and "fit in" with the way barristers work, and partly on the type of case including the area of law involved, the number of potentially relevant documents, and whether witnesses evidence is needed.

 A solicitor is an attorney-at-law which means that a solicitor can sign certain kinds of legal document on your behalf, formally file them using the court/tribunal website, and "serve" them on your opponent.
 If you don't engage a solicitor then you have to sign, file and serve formal documents - a barrister can draft the document but you have to sign, file and serve and also carry out some other administrative tasks.